 - Clean the wick as needed: Time when the fuel is almost used up, raise the flame to use up all the remaining fuel, wait for the heater to cool down, then remove the heater cover.
 Then, use a small brush to dust off any tar deposits around the wick adjuster.

 - Replace the wick as necessary: If the wick absorbs less fuel or is damaged or in any other unusable state, remove it and replace it with a new one.

 - Store the heater safely: Before storage, clean the wick and heater, drain the fuel tank, and store the heater in a cool, dry place.

 Kerosene heaters are priced anywhere from under $75 for the smaller, more portable kerosene heater models to over $175 for the larger models.
 Remember, however, that the marked price rarely tells the full story.
 Always evaluate the heater based on critical factors such as size (in BTU) and run time first.

 Do kerosene heaters give off carbon dioxide?

 Yes.
-All fossil fuels emit carbon monoxide when burned.
+All fossil fuel kerosene heaters emit more carbon monoxide when burned, unlike organic fuel.
 Kerosene isn’t any different.
 Carbon monoxide is an odorless, colorless gas.
 Therefore, you can’t tell the presence of the gas by seeing or smelling.
-Since it’s also a hazardous gas, you need a special device known as a carbon monoxide sensor to alert you in case of too much CO in your home.
+Since it’s also a hazardous gas, you need a special device known as a CO sensor to alert you in case of too much CO in your home.